Shantanu88-code/Amazon_Vine_Analysis/README.md

 # Summary:

 To summarize, based on results, there is no positivity bias for reviews in the Vine program.
 This is because the percentage of 5 stars Vine reviews was lower than the percentage of 5 stars non-Vine reviews.
+We would further take verfied purchase column into consideration.
+We can run analysis to find out both Vine and Non-Vine reviews with verified purchase.